Ontario Line: Stations

-Science Centre
+Don Valley

-The Ontario Line will serve Science Centre station at Eglinton Avenue, providing a connection to Line 5 Eglinton.
+The Ontario Line will serve Don Valley station at Eglinton Avenue, providing a connection to Line 5 Eglinton.
 The elevated Ontario Line station will be along Don Mills Road at the northeast corner of its intersection with Eglinton Avenue.
 Passengers will be able to access rail services from either the station's southwest or northeast entrance as well as from the adjacent bus terminal.
 The station will have three levels, with the Line 5 platforms below street level, the bus terminal at street level and the Ontario Line platforms above street level.
 Escalators, elevators and interior corridors will be available to facilitate transfers.
-It will also have side platforms, an unusual setup for rapid transit terminal stations in Toronto, which almost always feature centre platforms.
+It will also have side platforms, an unusual configuration for rapid transit terminal stations in Toronto, which typically featured centre platforms.
+Originally named Science Centre, the station was renamed Don Valley in March 2025 given the permanent closure of the Ontario Science Centre's Don Mills site in June 2024.

 There will be tail tracks at the north end of the Ontario Line platforms extending north past Wynford Drive.
 These will be used to store trains and to provide for future northward expansion.

 Flemingdon Park

 Flemingdon Park station will be located on the west side of Don Mills Road at the north side of its intersection with Gateway Boulevard.
 It will be constructed at the site of a parking lot.
 As of June 2021, Metrolinx had not indicated the location of entrances and exits for this station.
-However, this station will be closer to the Ontario Science Centre's main entrance than Science Centre station.
+However, this station would have been closer to the former Ontario Science Centre's main entrance than Science Centre station (later Don Valley station).